Skip to main content

 Buy in your own name if you are a married or civil union couple buying your primary residence, a solo investor without short-term estate planning needs, or an investor who wants to rent furnished (LMNP).
 Direct ownership is simpler, less costly to manage, and LMNP offers depreciation without the drawbacks of the SCI under IS.

-Create an SCI if you are an unmarried couple, you have an anticipated family estate planning project, you are investing with others (friends, siblings, business partners), you are a non-resident with specific inheritance considerations, or you wish to organize the ownership of multiple properties in a dedicated structure.
+Create an SCI if you are an unmarried couple, you have an anticipated family estate planning project, you are investing with others (friends, siblings, business partners), you are a non-resident with specific inheritance considerations, or you wish to organise the ownership of multiple properties in a dedicated structure.

 Consult a notaire before deciding if you are hesitating between the two, your assets exceed the wealth tax threshold, you have a complex family situation (blended families, children from different relationships), or you are a non-French tax resident.